parrt/cs601/lectures/refactoring.md

 1. thinking
 1. text editing using well-established idioms and patterns
 1. questioning (searching, jumping to a class def, finding implementations of methods etc...)
-1. cutting-n-pasting
+1. cutting-n-pasting / re-factoring / implementing changes

 Emacs really only does a good job of 2, which is not a huge percentage of coding.
 It is much better to treat your program like a database of code not just plain text.
 Being able to quickly see the class hierarchy or find implementors or references of a method is very useful.

-After switching to Intellij's IDEA dev environment (still the best IDE on any platform in my opinion) I became MUCH more productive.
-Without code completion of method names and variables, i'd have worse tendonitus i can tell you.
+After switching to Intellij's IDE (still the best IDE on any platform in my opinion) I became MUCH more productive.
+Without code completion of method names and variables, I'd have worse tendonitus i can tell you.